Home About Dr.Mazumdar Terms and Conditions Site Map

 This is however, the measurement of the endometrium on one side of the uterine wall only - from the inner edge of the muscle wall to the endometrial cavity.

 Since the endometrial cavity is about 1-2 mm in width, the total endometrial thickness at the time of ovulation measures about 6 - 8 mm [ 3mm thickness of the endometrium on one side + 1mm of the endometrial cavity + 3mm of the endometrium on the other side = 7 mm (approx)] by ultrasound.
-This is called the "triple line" of endometrium and indicates a good estrogenisation and healthy growth of the endometrium.
+This is called the "triple line" of endometrium and indicates good estrogenisation and healthy growth of the endometrium.
 A thickness of less than 5 mm is not favorable for the implantation of the embryo.

 The important change in this phase occurs in the endometrial glands.
 The glands increase in size and become actively secretory.
 Hence the name - 'secretory phase'.
 In the early stage, the secretions collect in the cells of the glands.